ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 A lab manager has all admin permissions for a particular lab:

 - Add and remove users from the lab
-- Manage a users allowed profiles
+- Manage a user's allowed profiles
 - Grant and remove Lab Manager permissions
 - Generate and revoke tokens
 - Administrate users servers and permissions via their lab's JupyterHub interface